 In the mornings you can see the 'Giant-head Parade'.
 Below are examples of other scheduled events you can look forward to during the week of the festival:

-when you walk through the neighbouring streets of where all the excitement is, you'll see various street performers.
+Throughout the day when you walk through the neighbouring streets of where all the excitement is, you'll see various street performers.

 At the beginning and end of the festival, there are performances in the bull ring.
 The one at the beginning of the festival features professionals jumping over and merely escaping bulls with no defense.
 The second one at the end of the festival features teams of 2 trying to place rings on the horns of young bulls as they're being charged.
 I have not noted dates because it changes every year, but look out for the posters.
 It's just about 15 euros per person and it's general seating (sit anywhere).